 Chenrezig Institute Origins

-Two Tibetan Buddhist lamas are far from home.
-They are meditating in a balmy, sub-tropical Queensland hideaway ideally named Diamond Valley in the distant continent of Australia.
+Our story begins with a SPECIAL AND HISTORIC EVENT.
+Two Tibetan Buddhist lamas are far from home, TEACHING BUDDHIST PHILOSOPHY AND MEDITATION in a balmy, sub-tropical Queensland hideaway ideally named Diamond Valley, in the distant continent of Australia.

 : Word has spread throughout Australia and the lamas are surrounded by a couple of hundred young people who are eagerly looking for spiritual meaning as they start to navigate life.
 They have a sense that this teaching is at the heart of their path – curiosity about Buddhist meditation is the reason they’re here.

 It is the mid-seventies, September 1974 to be precise.
 Little do these vibrant young people realise they are turning the first auspicious pages of a much, much larger story; they are experiencing the growth of the first buds of Tibetan Buddhism in Australia.
 The two lamas are Lama Thubten Yeshe and his heart disciple Lama Thubten Zopa Rinpoche, precious teachers to four Australian students who persuaded them to visit.

 Each day for a whole month, students leave their tents early to attend sessions in the makeshift gompa, a large circus marquee.
 Teachings often go late into the night.
 They become accustomed to the ebb and flow of the retreat and, importantly, the message of compassion, wisdom and loving kindness that Buddhism is giving them.